ali5ter/ubuntu_install_tools/README.md

 other installation methods, such as creating a virtual machine.

 ## Virtual machine creation
-These are suggested based on how I've used these scripts in my own process.
+These are suggestions based on how I've used these scripts in my own process.

 ### ESXi v5.5 & v6
 The `create_esxi_vm.sh` script generates the files needed to create a virtual